Learning from Ambiguous Demonstrations with Self-Explanation Guided Reinforcement Learning: Detecting Predicates Values

-We note that some robot LfD works rely on marker tracking to simplify the complexity of the vision part of their theories, e.g. \cite{konidaris2012robot,niekum2012learning}.
-We take a cue from this and provide a procedual way to compute the Truth of predicates.
-We assume we have a domain such that all domain objects are fully observable and can be tracked by using an object-tracking module that gives a bounding box and the current pose of each tracked object.
-In our work, We extract the current poses for all domain objects directly from the PyBullet simulator (\cite{coumans2016pybullet}).
-To classify whether a state (formed by tracking results) satisfies a grounded predicate, we could use some pre-defined geometric relational knowledge (see below).
-Recognizing object relations from complex sensory data is not our core problem.
+In the field of Robot Learning from Demonstration (LfD), some works have utilized marker tracking to simplify the vision component of their systems, as shown in studies such as \cite{konidaris2012robot} and \cite{niekum2012learning}.
+Inspired by these approaches, we propose a procedural method for determining the truth values of predicates.
+We assume that our domain consists of fully observable objects that can be tracked using an object-tracking module.
+This module provides the bounding box and current pose of each tracked object.
+In our work, we extract the current poses of all domain objects directly from the PyBullet simulator \cite{coumans2016pybullet}.
+To evaluate whether a state, represented by the tracking results, satisfies a grounded predicate, we employ pre-defined rules.
+It is important to clarify that our primary focus is not on recognizing object relations from complex sensory data.
+Instead, we leverage the object-tracking module and predefined rules to compute the truth values of predicates in our domain.